 day 5

+Happy as Larry was I yesterday afternoon, relishing the deep sleep that was long overdue during my off watch.
 You can imagine my surprise to be awoken suddenly, wondering what emergency may have demanded my appearance on deck with such urgency.
-Fiona had been sent to undertake the task feared by many before her as she delivered the news that I must leave my dreamy wonderland of much needed rest…
+Fiona had been sent to undertake the task feared by many before her, as she delivered the news that I must leave my dreamy wonderland of much-needed rest to helm the boat whilst the symmetrical spinnaker was hoisted.

 It's hard to find the words to express my joy in that moment, and so I won't try looking.
 Despite my initial reservations, the crew appeared to relish the giant pink delight as it bobbed about in the breeze, bringing much amusement.